Contact Us

 Purification would likely be performed throughout this process many times to keep entanglement quality high, and this process of EEG and swapping would be performed many times so that Alice and Bob share multiple entangled pairs instead of just one entangled pair.

-While entanglement-based networks have vast capabilities that can be simultaneously enabled or executed, the focus in this example is on Advanced Secure Communication.
+While entanglement-based networks have vast capabilities that can be simultaneously enabled or executed, the focus in this example is on Quantum Secure Communication.
 There are many types of information that must remain private, such as information related to defense and military, intellectual property, financial information, medical information, etc. Keeping information secure can be a matter of personal, organizational, and even national security.
-In this example, Alice and Bob are using an entanglement-based advanced secure network to communicate their top secret information.
+In this example, Alice and Bob are using an entanglement-based quantum network to communicate their top secret information.
 They will use entanglement-based key generation to secure their communications with the BBM92 protocol.

 Entanglement-based key generation

 Using BBM92 begins with the distribution of entanglement between Alice and Bob, in a process like the previous example.
 This process is performed many times, in order to distribute a sufficient amount of high-fidelity entanglement between Alice and Bob.
 Once there is sufficient entanglement between Alice and Bob, the key generation process can begin.
-Remember that in the example, Alice and Bob are using distributed entanglement for the purposes of Advanced Secure Communication, and specifically for key generation, to generate a key to secure their top secret information.
+Remember that in the example, Alice and Bob are using distributed entanglement for the purposes of Quantum Secure Communication, and specifically for key generation, to generate a key to secure their top secret information.

 Entanglement-based key generation utilizes distributed entanglement to generate a shared secret key between end users.
 This method has information-theoretic security, which means regardless of how strong an adversary’s computational resources, whether classical or quantum, the key cannot be broken.
 This is especially important considering the impending nature of Q-Day.
 Learn more about Q-Day and how organizations can prepare for it in this on-demand webinar “What is Q-Day?”